crosstyan/stupid/README.md

 ---

-We also have the problem of bit endianness (I'd call it significance).
+We also have the problem of bit endianness (I'd call it significance problem).

 with the writing direction analogy: